-final notes: No writer is better than the sum of whot he has read.
-Despite what people think, writing of the serious Rind is not done in isolation - unless it is done badly. you are responsible to that long shadowy line of men o women who have gone before you, & who know That language is God . special gift to our species, 5 that the word is sacred to should be realized as such by those who have the audacity to try to use it for something more than calling the day, scolding the children, or lying about where you caught that B- pound boss. to read is to educate yourself.
-No thing that you read is ever lost or aubes.
-The can even profit from reading funk, After reading Something by Sidney shelder or Towny Thompson, you have at least seen how not to do it.
-Then, Turning to Toseph Gurad or Henry Farnes, you'll have a deeper appreciation of their accompliament - Za sours of how for you still have to go.

-when reading fiction, don't get soft by the distance in twice or in place or in manners a attitudes between you & proust or Hawthorne or booth or shakespeare.
-Temember that human nature is constant in the very diversity of its presentation in life.
-What human being want & fear & love & trust may change, may shift in emphasis from the 16th cuntary to move or from France to have.
-But human bongs will always want & fear, love & trust.
+3 final notes: No writer is better than the sum of what he has read.
+Despite what people think, writing of the serious kind is not done in isolation - unless it is done badly. you are responsible to that long & hadowy line of meno women who have gone before you, I who know That language is God .. special q. it to our species, 5 that the word is sacred 5 should be realized as such by those who have the audacity to try to use it for something more than calling the dog, A colding the children, of lying about where you caught that 8- pound bass. to sead is to educate yourself .
+No thing that you read is ever last or as bes. one can even profit from reading fank, After reading something by Sidney sheldon on Toining Thompson, you have at least seen how not to do it.
+Then, Turning to, Joseph Gurad or Henry Farmes, you' h have a deeper appreciation of their accomphihment I a source of have for you strip have to go.
+When reading fiction, don't get ant off by the distance in tune of in place or in manners 5 attitudes between you 5 proust of Hawthorne of Goethe or shakespeare.
+Remember that human nature is constant in the very diversity of its presentation in life.
+What human beings want & fear & love & Trust may change, may shift in emphasis from the 16 d cuitary to now or from France to have.
+But human borings will always want & fear, love & Frast.
+It is the writer , task to tell stones that se veal that wanting & fearing, loving & trusting as it is in the secret hearts of his characters,